kaist-cp/cs431/homework/README.md

 ## Using LLVM Sanitizers

 We are going to use the LLVM sanitizers for grading.
-Sanitizers are dynamic analysis tools that detects buggy behaviors during runtime.
+Sanitizers are dynamic analysis tools that detect buggy behaviors during runtime.
 For example, [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) detects memory bugs like use-after-free and [ThreadSanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html) detects data races.

-You can run the tests with sanitizers using following commands:
+You can run the tests with sanitizers using the following commands:
 ```
 source scripts/grade-utils.sh
 # This may take some time because of `rustup toolchain update stable nightly` in the script.